-Cool, colorful, and stylish bands to pair with your Apple Watch | CNN Underscored
+Cool, colorful and stylish bands to pair with your Apple Watch | CNN Underscored

 The Buddy Bangle ($90, originally $150; nordstrom.com)

-With a stainless steel buckle closure and a subtle Tory Burch logo hidden in the design this is a beautiful luxury pick.
+With a stainless steel buckle closure and a subtle Tory Burch logo hidden in the design, this is a beautiful luxury pick.
 It’s made for 38/40mm watch sizes.

 The Buddy Bangle ($135; nordstrom.com)

-This navy and gold stainless steel strap looks classic and sophisticated.
-It’s ¾ inches wide so it won’t look bulky and is designed for the 38/40mm watch sizes.
+This navy-and-gold stainless steel strap looks classic and sophisticated.
+It’s 3/4 inches wide, so it won’t look bulky, and is designed for the 38/40mm watch sizes.

 Smart Caviar Stainless Steel Band ($650; nordstrom.com)

-The jewelry brand Lagos has created its take on a watch band for Apple with this pick which features its signature Caviar beading along the side.
-It fits the 42/44mm watch sizes and the band itself is 7 ¼ inches long.
+The jewelry brand Lagos has created its take on a watch band for Apple with this pick, which features its signature Caviar beading along the side.
+It fits the 42/44mm watch sizes, and the band itself is 7 1/4 inches long.

 Apple Watch Hermès Single Tour Band ($339; apple.com)

 Apple has paired up with Hermès to create stunning watch bands that are the ultimate luxe pick.
-This band is made of Barenia leather and we like the bright orange choice for a burst of color.
+This band is made of Barenia leather, and we like the bright orange choice for a burst of color.